pkmelee/Soc-homelab/README.md

 ## 🧠 Analysis

-The Nmap scan indicated that all ports were in a filtered/no-response state.

-This suggests that the Windows host is protected by a firewall, preventing external visibility of services.
+The Nmap scan showed that the target host was reachable, but the scanned ports did not return normal responses.
+This indicates that firewall protections are likely preventing external visibility into exposed services.

-This behavior demonstrates how defensive controls can limit reconnaissance efforts and reduce an attacker's ability to identify exposed services.
+This demonstrates an important defensive concept: even when a system is online, security controls can reduce an attacker's ability to identify open ports and available services during reconnaissance.

 ---

 ## 🚀 Skills Demonstrated

+- Virtual lab setup
 - Network reconnaissance
-- Port scanning
+- Port scanning with Nmap
-- Service enumeration
-- Virtual lab setup
-- Basic security analysis
+- Basic interpretation of scan results
+- Understanding firewall impact on network visibility

 ---